andre-maree/DurableUniqueIdGenerator/README.md

 - Avoid guids or strings as identifyers and increase the performance of your database.
 - When doing bulk inserts, an auto identity column makes it problematic to re-select the inserted data to get the new associated ids back.
 Yes, the new ids can be retrieved by using a sql MERGE and temp table, but this is borderline bad practice - temp tables should be avoided.
-- Safely switch off the auto incrementing id of a database column and use the new generated ids.
-No need to re-work the code to change the id to be a guid.
+- If needed, switch off the auto incrementing id of a database column and use the new generated ids.
+No need to re-work the code to change the id to be of type guid or string.
+DurableUniqueIdGenerator will supply integers.
 - DurableUniqueIdGenerator can be useful in any situation where an auto increment integer id is needed.

 All api calls can use http get or post.